-Insofar as people care about moral issues, they would expectably be conflicted about situations in which they harmed or otherwise violated the rights of another person.
+Insofar as people care about moral issues, they would sometimes feel conflict about situations in which they have harmed or otherwise violated the rights of another person.
 Indeed, there are numerous examples of children and adults expressing doubt, regret, or distress about having caused harm to others (Turiel et al., 1991; Wainryb, Brehl, & Matwin, 2005).
-In our study of responses to moral dilemmas among adolescents and adults, participants frequently expressed conflict about whether it was permissible to sacrifice one life to save five others (Dahl et al., 2013).
+In our study of responses to moral dilemmas among adolescents and adults, participants frequently expressed conflict about whether it was permissible to sacrifice one life to save five others, even when they ultimately deemed it permissible to sacrifice the one life (Dahl et al., in press).